satori-com/tcpkali/doc/tcpkali.man.md

 Expressions can be used to provide some amount of variability to the outgoing data stream.
-For example, the following command line might be used to load 10 different resources from HTTP server:
+For example, the following command line might be used to load 10 different resources from an HTTP server:

 tcpkali **-em** `'GET /image-\{connection.uid%10}.jpg\r\n\r\n'` ...